 Why did you decide to sell your music on POND5?

-Up until now, I have been recording the sounds of nature and cities in the Setouchi region and publishing them as videos on my YouTube channel " Setouchi Ambience ."
-One day, I suddenly began to think, "Maybe these sounds themselves have value?"
+Up until now, I've been recording the sounds of nature and towns in the Setouchi region and posting them as videos on my YouTube channel, " Setouchi Ambience ."
+Then, one day, I suddenly began to think, "Perhaps these sounds themselves have value?"

-POND5 is an online marketplace where creators from all over the world can sell videos, audio, photos, sound effects, and more.
+POND5is an online marketplace where creators from all over the world can sell videos, audio, photos, sound effects, and more.

 When I saw this explanation, I thought, "This might help me make the most of my recordings."